Skip to main content

 Discovery (lightweight)

-GET /storefronts/discover returns every storefront visible to a buyer — both ACTIVE and PENDING (upcoming) — with just id, name, publisherDomain, and status.
+GET /storefronts/discover returns every marketplace-listed storefront visible to a buyer - the live ones (TRANSACTING) and any listed storefront still working through the pre-launch lifecycle (UNCLAIMED, VERIFICATION, CONFIGURING, TESTING) - with just id, name, publisherDomain, and status.
 This is the right endpoint for buyers who don’t yet have programmatic access but want to see what supply is coming.

 curl "https://api.interchange.io/api/v2/buyer/storefronts/discover" \